Carabao: In Guam

 Carabaos were introduced to Guam by Spanish missionaries in the 17th century from domestic stock in the Philippines to be used as beasts of burden.
 A feral herd on the US Naval Magazine in central Guam was classified as protected game, but the population has been declining since 1982, most likely due to illegal hunting.

 Carabaos were used for farming and for pulling carts.
 They were fairly common on Guam before the 20th century, with a population numbering in the thousands.
 Today, they are rare in most parts of the island except in the US Naval Magazine near the village of Santa Rita, which is fenced on all sides.
 The carabao population of Naval Magazine has grown to several hundred, to the point that they have become a pest and caused environmental damage, and polluted the water supply in the Fena Reservoir.
 In 2003, the Navy began a program of extermination to control the carabao population of Naval Magazine, a move that was protested by many Chamorro people.

 The carabao is considered a symbol of Guam.
 In the early 1960s, carabao races were a popular sport in the island, especially during fiestas.
 Today, carabaos are a part of the popular culture.
 They are often brought to carnivals or other festivities, and are used as a popular ride for children.
 Carabao meat is sometimes eaten as a delicacy.

-In Malaysia

-The carabao is the official animal of the state of Negeri Sembilan, Malaysia.